coop-columb/supply-chain-forecaster/docs/README.md

 ## Getting Started

-Refer to the [Installation Guide](installation/installation.md) and [Usage Guide](usage/usage.md) for detailed instructions on how to set up and use the system.
+Refer to the [Quick Start Guide](usage/quickstart.md) and [User Documentation](usage/index.md) for detailed instructions on how to use the system.

+## Installation

+See the [Installation Guide](installation/installation.md) for detailed setup instructions.

 ## Deployment

 For production deployment information, see the [Docker Production Guide](deployment/docker_production.md) and [Kubernetes Deployment Guide](../k8s/README.md).

+## Monitoring

+For information about monitoring and observability, see the [Monitoring Guide](deployment/monitoring.md).